 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Component Weighting Outcomes assessed Assignments 30% All Project 35% All Exam 35% All
+Component Weighting Outcomes assessed Assignments 25% All Group presentation 5% All Exam 70% All